What No One Told Me About Using Vitamin C In Skin Care

-I had polished off the last of my morning serum, the Major Fade Hyper Serum by #PillowtalkDerm, which I highly recommend.
+I had polished off the last of my morning serum, the Major Fade Hyper Serum by #PillowtalkDerm, which I highly recommend [but unfortunately isn't available in Australia yet].
 I swapped in a vitamin C serum from a reputable brand that came highly recommended by derms and other editors.
-Also, Kaia Gerber uses the full line, non-sponsored.
 However, I wasn't really paying attention to this serum's label, which read: 25% L-ascorbic acid.

 Advertisement